the-full-stack/fsdl-text-recognizer-project/lab8_sln/readme.md

 A note: in writing Bash scripts, I often refer to [this excellent guide](http://redsymbol.net/articles/unofficial-bash-strict-mode/).

+Note that the linters are configured using `.pylintrc` and `setup.cfg` files, as well as flags specified in `lint.sh`.

+Getting linting right will pay off in no time, and is a must for any multi-developer codebase.

 ## Setting up CircleCI

 The relevant new files for setting up continuous integration are